-This important group of blood and urine tests is used specifically for assessing the amount and activity of myeloma.
-They do so by measuring the monoclonal protein that myeloma cells secrete into the blood and/or urine.
+This important group of blood and urine tests is used to assess the amount and activity of myeloma.
+These tests measure the monoclonal protein that myeloma cells secrete into the blood and/or urine.

 Serum and Urine Protein Electrophoresis (SPEP and UPEP)